Nagaland Northeast States, India Travel Guide

 Nagaland experiences a distinct monsoon climate, creating varied conditions throughout the year.

-Nagaland's seasons provide unique travel experiences.
+Nagaland's seasons offer distinct travel experiences.

-Most popular time for travel.
+Most popular period for travel.

 Higher tourist numbers.
 Accommodation prices might be higher, requiring advance booking.
 Transportation can be more competitive.